tomas-ravalli/dynamic-pricing-engine/README.md

 ```
 FCB_Dynamic-Pricing/
-│
 ├── .gitignore             # Specifies files for Git to ignore.
 ├── LICENSE                # Project license (MIT).
 ├── README.md              # An overview of the project. <-- YOU ARE HERE
 ├── requirements.txt       # The requirements file for reproducing the analysis.
 ├── config.py              # Configuration file for paths, parameters, etc.
-│
 ├── assets/                # Contains images and diagrams for the README.
-│
-├── data/
+├── data/                  # Stores data related to the project.
 │   ├── 01_raw/            # The original, immutable data.
-(Not committed to Git)
-│   ├── 02_processed/   # Intermediate data that has been transformed.
-(Not committed)
-│   └── 03_synthetic/   # The synthetic dataset used for this public demo.
+│   └── 02_processed/      # Processed and cleaned data ready for modeling.
-│
-├── models/             # Trained and serialized models (e.g., .pkl, .h5 files).
+├── models/                # Stores trained model artifacts.
-│
-├── notebooks/          # Jupyter notebooks for exploration, prototyping, and analysis.
-│
-├── reports/            # Generated analysis, figures, and summaries.
-│
 └── src/                   # Source code for the project.
-    ├── __init__.py     # Makes src a Python module.
+    ├── __init__.py        # Makes src a Python package.
-    │
-    ├── data/           # Scripts to download or generate data.
+    ├── data/              # Scripts for data ingestion and processing.
-    │   └── make_dataset.py
+    │   └── make_dataset.py # Script to generate the synthetic dataset.
-    │
-    ├── features/       # Scripts to turn raw data into features for modeling.
+    ├── models/            # Scripts for model training and prediction.
-    │   └── build_features.py
-    │
+    │   ├── train_price_model.py   # Script to train the price prediction model.
+    │   ├── train_demand_model.py  # Script to train the demand prediction model.
+    │   ├── predict_price.py       # Script to get a sample price prediction.
+    │   └── predict_demand.py      # Script to get a sample demand prediction.
-    └── models/         # Scripts to train models and use them for prediction.
+    └── features/          # Scripts for feature engineering.
-        ├── train_model.py
-        └── predict_model.py
 ```

 ## Usage